INTERSECT-SDK/python-sdk/docs/installation.rst

    # if you are copypasting from this website instead of running from the repository root, you should make sure you copy the contents into docker-compose.yml.
    docker compose up -d

 To see the broker's management UI, you can navigate to ``localhost:15672`` in your browser.
-The login credentials will be those found in the broker's `definitions file <https://code.ornl.gov/intersect/sdk/broker/-/blob/0.2.0/definitions.json>`_.
+The login credentials mirror `RABBITMQ_USERNAME` and `RABBITMQ_PASSWORD` from the docker-compose file.

 To cleanup: